MicrosoftDocs/PowerShell-Docs/scripting/getting-started/cookbooks/Working-With-Files-Folders-and-Registry-Keys.md

 ---
-title: Working With Files, Folders and Registry Keys ms.custom: na ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms.assetid: e6cf87aa-b5f8-48d5-a75a-7cb7ecb482dc
+title:  Working With Files Folders and Registry Keys ms.date:  2016-05-11
+keywords:  powershell,cmdlet
+description:
+ms.topic:  article
+author:  jpjofre
+manager:  dongill
+ms.prod:  powershell
+ms.assetid:  e6cf87aa-b5f8-48d5-a75a-7cb7ecb482dc
 ---

 # Working With Files, Folders and Registry Keys
 Windows PowerShell uses the noun **Item** to refer to items found on a Windows PowerShell drive.
 When dealing with the Windows PowerShell FileSystem provider, an **Item** might be a file, a folder, or the Windows PowerShell drive.
 Listing and working with these items is a critical basic task in most administrative settings, so we want to discuss these tasks in detail.